Setting C.H.I.P. up

 Here is what I did for C.H.I.P.:

-$ sudo nmcli device wifi connect 'homeSSID' password 'mypass' ifname wlan0
+$ sudo nmcli device wifi connect 'homeSSID' password 'mypass' ifname wlan0update packages and install

 I also renamed the hosts biochip (the bare one) and chippie (the Pocket one).
 Although I found various posts on how to do it I tried w/ nmtui and selected the Set system hostname item then rebooted: all worked smoothly.